-How to Remember the Difference Between “Then” and “Than”
+How to Remember the Difference Between “Then” vs. “Than”

 There’s an easy way to remember the differences between the two words.
 The word then is generally used to indicate the time and both time and then have the letter “E” in them.
 Similarly, you can remember that the word than is used to make comparisons, and both than and comparison have the letter “A” in their spellings.